-You may have written an outstanding song with a fabulous melody, great lyrics, and memorable hooks.
-Yet your work doesn't stop there.
-Songwriting raises many legal issues such as: who gets the credit for a song, how are royalties split, can you claim tax deductions for home studios, and should you register a copyright.
-Here are ten tips to help manage the legal and business side of your songwriting.
+You might have written an outstanding song with a fabulous melody, great lyrics, and memorable hooks.
+Yet your work shouldn't end there.
+Songwriting raises many business and legal issues, such as who gets royalties and credit for a song, what tax deductions you can claim for home studios or instrument purchases, whether you should register a copyright, and more.

 A songwriting copyright is awarded to those who jointly contributed to the song's structure, chord progressions, and lyrics.
-This can be anyone, even the members of the rhythm section (in many songs -- especially in rock, pop, and dance music -- a bass or drum part is so integral to the song that it becomes as important as the melody).
-The best way to decide:
+This can be anyone, even the members of the rhythm section.
+(In many songs, especially in rock, pop, and dance music, a bass or drum part is so integral to the song that it becomes as important as the melody).

-BMI (Broadcast Music, Inc.) and ASCAP (American Society of Composers, Authors, and Publishers) -- known as performance rights organizations -- monitor radio and television stations, nightclubs, websites, and other entities that play music.
+BMI (Broadcast Music, Inc.) and ASCAP (American Society of Composers, Authors, and Publishers) are known as the most influential performance rights organizations.
+They monitor radio and television stations, nightclubs, websites, and other entities that play music.

 "Don't give up your copyright," is the cry often heard from musicians and songwriters.
 Yes, it's true that the music business is rife with tales of woe about songwriters like Richard Berry, who gave up his copyright for "Louie, Louie" for $750.
 (Berry eventually won a $2 million court judgment over the song.)

 The reality is that just about every songwriter who signs with a major music publisher gives up the copyright to the song.
 In return, the publisher pays the songwriter a hefty portion of the royalties over the life of the copyright.
 Often, the songwriter, not the music publisher, earns the bigger share of the songwriting royalties and benefits from the music publisher's hustle.